ESCOMP/CTSM/doc/source/tech_note/Offline/CLM50_Tech_Note_Offline.rst

 :math:`a_{0} =0.17639,\, a_{1} =0.00380,\, a_{2} =-9.0039\times 10^{-6} ,\, a_{3} =8.1351\times 10^{-9}`
 and
 :math:`b_{0} =0.29548,b_{1} =0.00504,b_{2} =-1.4957\times 10^{-5} ,b_{3} =1.4881\times 10^{-8}`
-are coefficients from polynomial fits to the placeCAM data.
+are coefficients from polynomial fits to the CAM data.

 The additional atmospheric forcing variables required by :numref:`Table Atmospheric input to land model` are derived as follows.
 The atmospheric reference height :math:`z'_{atm}`